 Rutgers Gardens features an All American Selection Display Garden, providing the public an opportunity to view the newest All American Selection (AAS) winners in an attractive well-maintained setting.
 Your help is needed to continue offering this quality display.
 Responsibilities will include planting, mulching, weeding and maintaining this garden.

 The Bamboo trail is a popular walk for children of all ages.
 During the winter months many branches and leaves fall down, so spring clean up is a big task, followed by adding new mulch to the trails.

 Butterflies frequent our butterfly garden all summer long.
-Working in this garden, you will learn about the plants that butterflies need to flourish in our area.
-Look close and you will see the monarch caterpillar or the chrysalis stage.
-Volunteer tasks include pruning the perennials, planting new annuals, weeding and keeping the bed maintained.
+You will learn about the plants that butterflies need to flourish in our area.
+Volunteer tasks include pruning the perennials, planting new annuals, weeding and general garden maintenance.

 Community Youth Garden

 The Community Youth Garden is a place where children come to learn about gardening, to learn about their food sources and to enjoy the outdoors!
 Volunteers are needed to assist the program leader in weekly sessions.
 As a volunteer in this area, you will also help maintain this area, tending to plants, mulching, weeding and harvesting as it is required.